microcosm/ofxProjectionMask/README.md

 Versions
 --------
+- 0.3.1
+  - Removes dependency on ofxSecondWindow
+  - Bumps OF support to OF v0.10.0
+  - Simplifies usage via OF listeners
 - 0.3.0
   - Switches rendering from ofxTriangle to ofxLayerMask
   - Adds support for homography and stretching to mask frames